-- Registration with Nursing Council of New Zealand (NCNZ) - A current Annual Practicing Certificate (APC) and scope appropriate to place of work - Demonstrates an understanding of the significance of and obligations under Te Tiriti o Waitangi, including how to apply Te Tiriti principles in a meaningful way in the nursing role - A commitment to achieving equitable outcomes for Māori - A personal commitment to on-going learning and development including attainment/maintenance of PDRP
+- Registration with Nursing Council of New Zealand (NCNZ) - A current Annual Practicing Certificate (APC) and scope appropriate to place of work - Current New Zealand Work visa - Demonstrates an understanding of the significance of and obligations under Te Tiriti o Waitangi, including how to apply Te Tiriti principles in a meaningful way in the nursing role - A commitment to achieving equitable outcomes for Māori - A personal commitment to on-going learning and development including attainment/maintenance of PDRP - Minimum of four years post graduate experience - NZRC Level 6 - Extensive acute clinical experience to enable the nurse to step into any clinical emergency. - Relevant skill achievement e.g. epidural/PCA/cardiac monitoring - Good knowledge of Capital and Coast processes